AllanAAbraham/RestAPI-Practice/README.md

 # Microsoft Flipgrid Coding Challenge
 ### Allan Abraham

-This project was created using Visual Studio
-Code was tested with Postman
+This project was created using Visual Studio and was tested with Postman

 ### To run code:
 1. Pull from master branch in github